wildstormberry/configure-ad/README.md

 - Navigate back to the "compute infrastructure-virtual machines" page and click on client-1 VM.
 - Within client-1, on the side panel menu, under the "Networking" tab, click on "Network settings", then click the NIC/IP configuration link "client-1499/ipconfig1".
 - Click on "ipconfig1" link and navigate to "DNS servers" under the "Settings" tab.
-- Select "custom" DNS server and enter the private IP address of DC-1 VM and hit the "apply" button.
+- Select "custom" DNS server and enter the private IP address of DC-1 VM and hit the "apply" button.<br/>